Ravenbrook/mps/procedure/review.rst

 _`.log.plan`: Use the metrics to decide a logging rate.

 - The RECOMMENDED rate is at least one per minute.
-[Find this advice in [Gilb-93]_.
-RB 2023-01-29]
+(This comes from MM Group experience.
+See [Gilb-93]_ §5.2.4 for detailed advice.)

 - Try to get all issues are logged during scheduled meeting time.